DevDeNiro/aws-bootcamp-cruddur-2023/journal/week4.md

 gp env DB_SG_RULE_ID="sgr-042c145e5f32d7004"
 ```

-Whenever we need to update our security groups we can do this for access.
+Whenever we need to update our security groups, we can do this for access.

 ```
 aws ec2 modify-security-group-rules \